spacemeshos/product/product_plan.md

 3. User installs the `Spacemesh Wallet App` on his mobile device and uses his device bio auth capabilities (finger thumb detection, face detection, etc...) to log into the App

-4. User uses a `Spacemesh powered apps` on any Internet enabled platofrm and signs transactions using his `Spacemesh Wallet App`
+4. User uses a `Spacemesh powered apps` on any Internet enabled platform and signs transactions using his `Spacemesh Wallet App`

   - User provides his public wallet address to a `Spacemesh Powered App`
   - To preform a transaction (offchain or onchain), the app sends a transaction meta-data to a web service